hydrusnetwork/hydrus/docs/running_from_source.md

 === "Linux"

     You should already have a fairly new python.
-Ideally, you want at last 3.9.
+Ideally, you want at least 3.9.

 === "macOS"